Kotti/kotti_user_manual/docs/introduction/users_and_roles.rst

 Users and Roles
 ===============

-A website is usually a presentation of text and images and other content available for view by anyone.
-The content of the website is added by any number of ways to build websites, but there is often no concept of "logging in" to see content.
+A website is usually available for view by anyone.
+The content of the website is added by any number of methods to build websites, but there is often no concept of "logging in" to see content.
 The content is viewable by all who visit the website.
 This can be called ``anonymous`` viewing, and the general website visitor can be called an anonymous user.

 A CMS does involve the concept of "logging in," at least for the person adding content, and it involves the concept of having content in public vs. private